Lava-Iris/WebWhisper/README.md

 * Commands can be added or removed, and the user can set preferences for voice speed, volume, and language.
 8. Exit
 * The user can deactivate voice control by saying “Stop listening” or clicking on the extension icon again.
-* The extension stops listening and provides a confirmation.
+* The extension stops listening and provides a confirmation

-Example Voice Commands
-* Basic Navigation:
-    * "Go back"
-    * "Go forward"
-    * "Reload this page"
-    * "Open a new tab"
-    * "Close this tab"
-* Scrolling:
-    * "Scroll down"
-    * "Scroll up"
-    * "Scroll to the top"	◦	"Scroll left"
-* Element Interaction:
-    * "Click on the first link"
-    * "Click on the button that says ‘Submit’"
-* Help/Commands:
-    * "What can I say?"
-    * "Show commands"

-use cases-
+### Use Cases

 1. Scroll Control
 * Use Case: Scrolling through a webpage using voice commands.
     * Actors: User, Voice-Controlled Chrome Extension, Web Browser